shfx17/BotPoster/README.md

 # BotPoster
 Bot Poster to write posts on the site WWW.
+Original name is SpamBot to polish forum.

 This program writed in Visual Basic.